FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 For the purposes of discussion, it is assumed that:

+1. AS 65536 owns the prefix 192.0.2.0/24.
-1. AS 65537 receives an FC-BGP UPDATE message for the prefix 192.0.2.0/24 from AS 65536.
+2. AS 65537 receives an FC-BGP UPDATE message for the prefix 192.0.2.0/24 from AS 65536.
-2. AS 65537 then propagates the route to AS 65538 and AS 65539.
+3. AS 65537 then propagates the route to AS 65538 and AS 65539.

-An FC-BGP speaker SHOULD propagate an FC-BGP UPDATE message to its downstream neighbors only after completing validation of the Forwarding Commitments (FCs) and performing best path selection according to the standard BGP decision process.
+An FC-BGP speaker SHOULD propagate an FC-BGP UPDATE message to downstream ASs only after completing the validation and best route path selection.

 ## FC Generation at the Originating AS